We try to be as mod-able as possible, so we’ve documented the file formats used in BeamNG

 for UI elements or smaller texture assets.

 JavaScript (.js) scripts are used in various web-based or front-end contexts, such as the in-game UI built on web technologies.
+They may also appear in build tools, mods, or other workflow scripts.

 JSON (JavaScript Object Notation) is a lightweight text-based format used for structured data.